Chasmataspidida: Hoplitaspis

 Hoplitaspis hiawathai is the second known species of Ordovician chasmataspidid, discovered from the Big Hill Lagerstätte of Michigan in United States, described by James C. Lamsdell and co-authors in 2019.
-With nearly complete set of appendages being observable, Hoplitaspis hiawathai is the most complete chasmataspidid known at that time.
-Each of the paddle of Hoplitaspis hiawathai has a claw instead of an intersegmental element like those of other diploaspidids, providing clues on the relationship between the appendage VI of Chasmataspis and diploaspidids.
+With a nearly complete set of appendages being observable, Hoplitaspis hiawathai is the most complete chasmataspidid known from that time.
+Each of the paddle appendages of Hoplitaspis hiawathai has a claw instead of an intersegmental element like those of other diploaspidids, providing clues on the relationship between appendage VI of Chasmataspis and diploaspidids.

 Classification

 Phylogenetic position

 Chasmataspidids have a controversial phylogenetic position within Chelicerata.
 The first species to be discovered were thought to be unusual fossil xiphosuran, while later species were often based on specimens initially misidentified as eurypterids.
 Chasmataspidids had been interpreted as relatives/members of either xiphosurans or eurypterids, or forming a clade (Dekatriata) with eurypterids and arachnids.
 Some studies even suggest that chasmataspidids may not represent a monophyletic taxon - for example as a paraphyletic grade where the eurypterids arose; or a polyphyletic group with Chasmataspis and diploaspidids more closely related to xiphosurans and eurypterids, respectively.
 The polyphyletic hypothesis was based on the xiphosuran-like characters of Chasmataspis (e.g. genal spines, chelate limbs, fused opisthosomal segments) and eurypterid-like characters found on diploaspidid genera (e.g. paddles on appendage VI).
 However this interpretation could be unreliable, as the characters are either partially shared by both xiphosurans and eurypterids (e.g. genal spines were found in eurypterid juveniles; some xiphosurans have non-chelate limbs and unfused opisthosoma) or more likely represent a result of parallel evolution (e.g. the paddles of diploaspidids and swimming eurypterids have different component).
 Additionally, the monophyly of chasmataspidids could be supported by the unique component of 4-segmented preabdomen and 9-segmented postabdomen as well.
 As of the 2010s, many studies supports the monophyly of Chasmataspidida and Dekatriata (Chasmataspidida+Eurypterida+Arachnida).